finger563/webgme-gridlabd/README.md

 #### ImportGLM Plugin

+**Location**: `ROOT`

 From the root level, you can run the ImportGLM plugin which takes as input an uploaded GLM file.
 The plugin parses this file and creates webgme objects in accordance with the current webgme meta.
 This means that any relevant meta types for that model should be present in the meta.

+The plugin supports auto-layout of the imported models.
+For the auto-layout code, the plugin takes input parameters specifying the number of iterations of the layout code, the length of the connections and the size of the objects to be laid out.
+For the most part, these parameters need not be changed from their default values.
+If the model is too densely packed, then increase the size / length parameters, and vice versa if the model is too sparsely packed.
+If the model is not laid out well (many crossing connections for instance), then increase the number of iterations.

 #### GenerateGLM Plugin

+**Location**: `Model`

 The GenerateGLM plugin performs the reverse transform of the ImportGLM plugin, allowing the user to serialize their webgme gridlabd model out